Reza Barati: Arrests and trial

 In sentencing, Justice Nicholas Kirriwom said they had received shorter prison terms because others not yet charged were also involved in killing Barati, and that the prosecution's case relied on the evidence of one main witness.
 This witness had reported that a large group of people including New Zealand and Australian guards were involved in attacking Barati.
 Both accused pleaded not guilty and maintained their innocence throughout, claiming to have been set up.
 The apparent exemption from justice of expatriates working on Manus had long been alleged by Manusians, suggesting double standards of justice.

-In July 2020, the Australian government and security company G4S have settled a lawsuit brought against them by former Manus Island security officer Grant Potter.
+In July 2020, the Australian government and security company G4S settled a lawsuit brought against them by former Manus Island security officer Grant Potter.
 Potter claimed he was left with severe psychological injuries after riots at the Manus Island detention facility in 2014 resulted in one asylum seeker dead and 77 people injured.

 Eyewitness account in film

 The documentary film Chauka, Please Tell Us the Time, shot from inside the detention centre by fellow refugee Behrouz Boochani, contains a first-hand account of Barati's death.